machinetranslate/machinetranslate.org/people/philipp-koehn.md

 In 2003, while at the University of Southern California, he co-authored a paper on phrase-based statistical machine translation, along with Franz Josef Och and Daniel Marcu.

-He is a professor at the University of Edinburgh and Johns Hopkins University, and Chief Scientist at Omniscien Technologies.

-His other contributions include:
+His early contributions include:

 * the Moses machine translation system
 * the Europarl corpus
+* organizing the machine translation research community, including WMT

+He was a professor at the University of Edinburgh and then Johns Hopkins University and Chief Scientist at Omniscien Technologies.

+In 2021, he joined Facebook AI as a Research Scientist.